SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Training Configuration

 \section{Training Configuration}

-\paragraph{Cross-Sequence Sampling} During training, we employ a cross-sequence sampling strategy, in which edit pairs are formed by randomly selecting between \(\mathbf{1\text{--}5}\) operations from a predefined set of three operation types (e.g., \emph{add}, \emph{remove}, \emph{replace}).
-Here, the number \(1\text{--}5\) refers to the total number of operations included in the sampled edit pair, \emph{rather than the actual distance between two samples in a sequence}.
-This design enables the model to learn from both short single-operation edits and longer multi-operation workflows, while maintaining compatibility with the unified framework. \paragraph{Task-guided Mixture-of-Experts (T-MoE) Architecture} The \emph{Shared LoRA} module is configured with a fixed rank of \(24\), and four \emph{expert LoRA} modules are instantiated with a rank of \(12\) each.
-The router selects the \emph{top‑2} experts for each instruction based on a learned text‑conditioned gating mechanism.
+\paragraph{Cross-Sequence Sampling} During training, we employ a cross-sequence sampling strategy, in which edit pairs are constructed by randomly composing between \(\mathbf{1\text{--}5}\) atomic operations from a predefined set (e.g., \emph{add}, \emph{remove}, \emph{replace}).
+Accordingly, the resulting edit pairs span an edit distance range of \(D = 1\) to \(5\), as defined in the main paper.
+This design enables the model to learn from both simple single-operation edits and more complex multi-operation transformations, while remaining compatible with the unified framework.

+\paragraph{Task-guided Mixture-of-Experts (T-MoE) Architecture} The \emph{Shared LoRA} module is configured with a fixed rank of $24$, and four \emph{expert LoRA} modules are instantiated with a rank of $12$ each.
+The router selects the \emph{top-2} experts for each instruction based on a learned gating mechanism conditioned on concatenated text and visual features.
 This design allows the model to distinguish between text-based editing mode and line-based local redrawing mode, while sharing low-level style and structure representations.
-For fairness in the ablation study, the non-MoE baseline is configured with a single LoRA module of rank \(48\), such that the total number of activated LoRA parameters matches that of the T-MoE configuration.
+For fairness in the ablation study, the non-MoE baseline is configured with a single LoRA module of rank $48$, such that the total number of activated LoRA parameters matches that of the T-MoE configuration.